IEAWindTask52/LidarDataSamples/README.md

 </details>

+### This list is:
+- a place to find one or two well-documented examples of data

+### This place is _not_:
+- a place to find lots of wind lidar data from different wind lidar deployments.
+Please check [```Other data sources```](#Other_data_sources).

 ### Add a data sample to this list

 If you would like to add a data sample, please [email Andy Clifton](mailto:andy.clifton@enviconnect.de).

 Data samples can be linked to from here, and can also be stored in this repository.

+### Criteria for inclusion in this list

+Data samples are included on this list if:

+- They are stored in a long-term repository, e.g., Zenodo, GitHub, A2e, or similar.
+Repositories that provide persistent digital identifiers (e.g., DOIs) are preferred.
+- They are in a well-defined format, e.g., the manufacturer's own data format
+- They are _either_ direct from the wind lidar _or_ direct from an output / conversion routine
+- They are of known provenance, i.e., it is clear what has happened to them.
+This can be demonstrated through the addition of metadata.

 ## Other data sources